nucypher/taco-web/README.md

 ## 2. Build a Cohort

-Next, we will create a Cohort based on our risk preferences.
-A Cohort is a group of nodes that work together to control access to data.
-Threshold and Shares are two parameters used to create a Cohort.
-For example, a 3-of-5 Cohort needs at least 3 of the 5 members to provide shares in order to access the original data.
+Next, we will create a `Cohort` based on our risk preferences.
+A `Cohort` is a group of nodes that work together to control access to data.
+Threshold and Shares are two parameters used to create a `Cohort`.
+For example, a 3-of-5 `Cohort` needs at least 3 of the 5 members to provide shares to access the original data.

-To create a Cohort, use the following code:
+To create a `Cohort`, use the following code:

 ```javascript
 import { Cohort } from '@nucypher/nucypher-ts';